 You do not have to do input checking on null pointers.
 Assume valid inputs.
 Arbitrary inputs will be handled during the at-home.

-Assume all strings are char (UTF-8) strings.
+Assume all strings are char (ASCII) strings.
 Unicode strings (wide-char strings) to represent other languages will not be handled in this workshop, not in the lab and not in the home.

 Design